The project on IVA’s 100 list and recognised by Linköping University

 – It involves white goods manufacturers selling their products through services.
 Instead of buying a product, such as a refrigerator, you rent it for a certain period of time.
 Then you can replace it when your needs change.
 It becomes resource efficient,” says Erik Sundin.

-He is pleased that the research project is being recognised. – Being on the list is a confirmation that what we are doing is good in terms of sustainability and that there are companies that see a business benefit in the near future by participating in the research project, says Erik Sundin.”
+– Being on the list is a confirmation that what we are doing is good in terms of sustainability and that there are companies that see a business benefit in the near future by participating in the research project, says Erik Sundin.”